-Of all skin cancers, melanoma has the highest mortality rate and the highest potential to spread.
+Of all skin cancers, melanoma has the

 It is particularly difficult to treat when it mutates and can therefore become treatment-resistant.